flutter/flutter-intellij/docs/building.md

 - Dart Plugin versions can be found here: https://plugins.jetbrains.com/plugin/6351-dart
 - Android Studio versions can be found here: https://plugins.jetbrains.com/docs/intellij/android-studio-releases-list.html
   - To view the current sources from Android Studio, use https://cs.android.com/android-studio
+- To get versions of the Android plugin for IntelliJ, versions can be pulled from https://plugins.jetbrains.com/plugin/22989-android

 Update the changelog, then generate `plugin.xml` changes using `./bin/plugin generate`.
 Commit and submit these changes.